polterguy/anarq/README.md

 to build tree structures of comments in your frontend, to show comments as children of other comments, according to how they are created.
 This can be accomplished by using the _"parent"_ field, and/or the _"path"_ field returned by the endpoints used to retrieve comments.

+Notice, comments cannot contain HTML, but assuming your client can handle it, Markdown is perfectly safe.
+The backend will validate content submitted as the user tries to create or update a comment, and if it contains illegal HTML characters, it will reject the insert/update, to avoid compromising other users by tricking them into downloading malicious JavaScript snippets, or HTML snippets that might contain malware of some sort.

 ### POST magic/modules/anarq/comments/comment